Vu Ngoc Anh, Vu Van Nga, Le Thi Minh Phuong, Do Thi Le Hang, Bui Son Nhat, Dinh Thi My Dung, Han Minh Thuy

 Abstract

-The study aims to describe the situation of using antihypertensive and hypoglycemic drugs; Initial evaluation of the effectiveness of drug used in the treatment regimen of patients with concomitant hypertension and type 2 diabetes.
-Methods: a cross-sectional, retrospective study was performed on 179 medical records of patients who had hypertension and type 2 diabetes, examination and treatment at the Internal Medicine Department - Hospital E from April 2020 to December 2022.
+The study aims to describe the situation of using antihypertensive and hypoglycemic drugs, and the initial evaluation of the effectiveness of medications used in treating patients with concomitant hypertension and type 2 diabetes.
+Methods: A cross-sectional, retrospective study was performed on 179 medical records of patients with hypertension and type 2 diabetes, who were examined and treated at the Internal Medicine Department - E Hospital from April 2020 to December 2022.
 Information collected from medical records was processed using SPSS 26.0 statistical software.
-Result: the main groups of hypoglycemic drugs used were metformin (74.9%) and insulin (69,3%).
-The rate of using multi-drug regimen for diabetes (64.8%) is higher than that of monotherapy, in which the two-drug regimen of insulin and biguanide (metformin) is common (32.4%).
-The main groups of antihypertensive drugs used were ACE inhibitors and Ca channel blockers (72.6% and 57.5%), 60.3% of patients were treated according to a multi-drug regimen in which combination regimens of 2 groups of Ca channel blockers and ACE inhibitors are common (26.3%).
-There are no clinically significant interactions between antidiabetic and antihypertensive drugs.
+Result: Metformin (74.9%) and insulin (69.3%) were the main groups of hypoglycemic drugs.
+The rate of using a multi-drug regimen for diabetes (64.8%) was higher than that of monotherapy, in which the two-drug regimen of insulin and biguanide (metformin) was common (32.4%).
+The main groups of antihypertensive drugs used were ACE inhibitors and Ca channel blockers (72.6% and 57.5%, respectively).
+60.3% of patients were treated according to a multi-drug regimen in which combination regimens of 2 groups of Ca channel blockers and ACE inhibitors were common (26.3%).
+There were no clinically significant interactions between antidiabetic and antihypertensive drugs.
 The rate of patients who reached the target blood pressure was 83.8%.
-The rate of patients achieving target blood sugar levels when discharged from the hospital was 40.9%.
-Conclusion: multi-drug regimen is used more than monotherapy in the treatment of hypertension and diabetes.
-Most patients reached target blood pressure on discharge, however the number of patients achieving target blood glucose was quite limited .
+The rate of patients achieving target blood glucose levels when discharged from the hospital was 40.9%.
+Conclusion: A multi-drug regimen was used more than monotherapy in the treatment of hypertension and diabetes.
+Most patients reached target blood pressure on discharge, however the number of patients achieving target blood glucose was quite limited.
 No drug interactions were found between drugs used to lower blood pressure and hypoglycemic drugs.